 Not only does it include gears of different sizes but also comes with a cute little handmade hand crank.
 Whilst this might not be appropriate for smaller children, it's both fun and educational for bigger kids.

 4. Check out these homemade spinning airplanes

 This homemade engineering toy is based on a classic design.
-It's perfect for any little boy or girl with a fascination with aircraft.
+It's perfect for any child or adult with a fascination for aircraft.

 Making good use of some coiled wire and paperclip, this toy uses gravity to recreate a thrilling dogfight.

 What's better is that it can be made from common household items and it isn't too difficult to make.
 Once finished, you might find yourself plonking it on your desk instead of risking it being destroyed by your little monster.